Cannabis and Depression: How It Helps?

 Depression, also known as major depressive disorder or clinical depression, is a prevalent mental condition that leads to feelings of sadness and a lack of interest.
 It impacts your thoughts, emotions, and behavior, often resulting in various emotional and physical issues.

 Patients with depression are often treated with prescribed antidepressants or mood stabilizers but there is a limited success rate as the result of some patients not responding to these two options at all, while others fail to achieve remission.
-Many people tend to use cannabis to help with their depression because weed makes them feel good to escape from all the terrible feelings they are experiencing.
+Many people tend to use cannabis, with some users reporting it may help them feel better and potentially offer a way to cope with challenging feelings.

 Key Takeaways